Back to projects

 Some solutions were readily apparent or had been previously suggested by users, while others required deeper consideration.
 By the end of our session, we managed to craft solutions for the most critical user issues (grey sticky notes in the affinity map).

-During this phase, I utilized the Figma tool for high-fidelity prototyping.
+During this phase, I used Figma to create mockups and high-fidelity prototypes.
 Below are a few of the changes I successfully designed.

 New logic inside a podcast